MichaelAkridge-NOAA/Open-Science-Codespaces/google-cloud-shell/TUTORIAL.md

 docker compose up
 ```
 This command will:
-- Pull the py-rocket-base image from Container Registry if it doesn't already exist.
+- Pull the 'py-rocket-base' image from the NMFS Open-Sci Github Container Registry
 - Create and start the py-rocket-base container.
-- Map port 8888 on your host to port 8888 in the container.
+- Maps port 8080 on the shell host to port 8080 in the container.
 - And starts up Jupyter Lab & RStudio with the specified settings.

 ## Step 2: Access Jupyter Lab & RStudio